prabhakaran-jm/cloudsage-ai-ops-oracle/CODE_OF_CONDUCT.md

 This project follows the [Contributor Covenant](https://www.contributor-covenant.org/) Code of Conduct (v2.1).

 ## Our Pledge
-We pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socioeconomic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+I pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socioeconomic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards
 - Use welcoming and inclusive language.